FilaCo/yadi/README.md

-# YADI
+# YaDI

-YADI is yet another dependency injection framework for writing applications with the Rust programming language
+YaDI is yet another dependency injection framework for writing applications with the Rust programming language